javascripter/nanocss/README.md

 - 🔧 Compatible with latest build tools like Turbopack, SWC, Expo Web and [Expo DOM Components](https://docs.expo.dev/guides/dom-components/) (`use dom`)
 - 🏎️ Optimized for performance in RSC, SSR and CSR environments
-- 📦 Tiny runtime footprint and
+- 📦 Tiny runtime footprint

 ## Installation